imagej/imagej.github.io/_pages/plugins/photon-imaging.md

 **How to install**

 There are two ways of installing the plugin.
-For developers, who cloned this project and build a jar file via maven, you can install the plugin in ImageJ via 'Plugins&gt;Install PlugIn...'.
-Users can enable the update site 'PhotonImaging' via 'Update...&gt;Manage update sites'.
+For developers, who cloned this project and build a jar file via maven, you can install the plugin in ImageJ via {% include bc path="Plugins|Install PlugIn..." %}.
+Users can enable the update site 'PhotonImaging' via {% include bc path="Update...|Manage update sites" %}.
 This will prompt you to download the plugin the next time ImageJ searches for updates.

 After you installed the plugin, restart ImageJ.
-When correctly installed, you'll now have 'Plugins&gt;Photon Image Processor' available.
+When correctly installed, you'll now have {% include bc path="Plugins|Photon Image Processor" %} available.
 If you have enabled the update site, you will automatically receive updates for the plugin when their released.

 ------------------------------------------------------------------------